PICS Seminars 2023

 Speaker: Stefan Karlsson and Klara Stokes, Högskolan i Skövde

 Abstract: In the transmission of information, errors occur.
 By coding the information before transmission using an error-correcting code, it is possible to correct such errors and to recover the sent information.
 Error-correcting codes are used in various applications like data storage, data transmission, data compression, and cryptography.
 This seminar is divided in two parts.
 The first part is an elementary introduction to linear error-correcting codes, with many simple examples.
 In the second part we will see examples of how error-correcting codes are used in some applications.
-SLIDES (PART 2)
+SLIDES 2017-11-20 (pdf)

 Date: 15 December 2017, 11:00-12:00 Place: Högskolan i Skövde Room: Portalen (P101)